Bluemangoo/RWNC/README.md

 # RWNC 1.2.1.1 by bluemangoo
 *Don't want to see the console?
 Use RWNC to help you!*
 ## What is RWNC
-Run With No Console tool
+Run With No Console launcher
 ## How to use
-1. Rename your server launcher as **"obr.bat"** or **"obr.exe"**.
+1. Rename your server launcher as **"obr.bat"** or **"obr.exe"**

-2. Put the launcher and RWNC tool in the same folder.
+2. Put the launcher and RWNC tool in the same folder

 3. Run RWNC